UnderAOverE/design_docs_patterns/magna-carta/python.md

 ```
 ├──project_name
-	├──bin/                   # entry point executors (mainly bash scripts calling python entry points, essentially initializing/ priming the entry points - making sure the required py version, dirs, etc are in place.
+	├── bin/                   # entry point executors (mainly bash scripts calling python entry points, essentially initializing/ priming the entry points - making sure the required py version, dirs, etc are in place.
 Also these scripts needs to have self tracker making sure multiple instances are not running causing corruption.
 This feature can be turned on and off by the user)
-	├──docs/                  # will have various wiki markdown files explaining and going in depth about src files, this is why README.md should be a high level overview and point to here for more detailed descriptions
+	├── docs/                  # will have various wiki markdown files explaining and going in depth about src files, this is why README.md should be a high level overview and point to here for more detailed descriptions
-	├──src/
+	├── logs/                  # Logging
+	├── output/                # Any module that requires to capture output (can contain telemetry data too)
+	├── reports/               # Any module that requires to generate reports (can contain telemetry data too)
+	├── src/
 		├── api/               # API code goes here and sub-dir depending on the project
-		├── common/           # Shared/ common utilities
+		├── common/            # Shared/ common utilities, DB client, DB connection and other settings, Async and sync http client, logging, encryption, decryting code, email sender
 			├── constants.py   # All common or shared constants go here
 		├── config/            # Configuration management
 		├── controllers
 		├── models/            # Pydantic / dataclasses
 		├── repositories/      # Data access layer
+		├── telemetry/         # OTEL code goes here
 		├── services/          # Business logic
+		├── constants.py       # All project level/ application constants go here
 		└── main.py            # Entry point, can have multiple entry points depends on the project
-		├── constants.py      # All project level/ application constants go here
-	├──tests/                 # it should follow same structure as src
+	├── tests/                 # It should follow same structure as src (Project is not complete if at least 95% score is not achieved) and I have common folder which should contain code which I can lift and shift to other projects and the corresponding tests and not worry to start over.
-	├──README.md              # High level readme
+	├── README.md              # High level readme
-	├──requirements.txt
+	├── requirements.txt
-	├──pyproject.toml         # my future choise is uv
+	├── pyproject.toml         # my future choise is uv
-	├──.gitignore
+	├── .gitignore
 ```
 ---